 Extracting a problematic tooth might seem like the right solution because it eliminates the issue at the source.
 Unfortunately, this creates a new list of complications.
 You’ll slowly lose bone density because your jaw isn’t being stimulated by the root.
 As you lose bone, your remaining teeth will drift out of alignment because they won’t have adequate support.
 This increases your risk of several concerns, including cavities, gum disease, and additional tooth loss.

-You can stop the complications of missing teeth and preserve your smile with the help of your emergency dentist in Sugar Land.
+You can stop the complications of missing teeth and preserve your smile with the help of your emergency dentist.
 Root canal therapy will restore the health of your tooth, allowing it to thrive for many years with the right aftercare.